 One of her other interests is education - both of medical students, junior doctors, and other professionals - and a significant amount of her time is spent delivering education and supporting junior medical staff.
 Emma lives in Leeds and spends her spare time baking, reading and travelling the world.

 Janet has been a nurse for 27 years, completing her Registered General Nurse Training at Wakefield and Pontefract School of Health Studies.
 During her nursing career she has completed a wide range of education courses including an MSC in Health and Social Care Management and Leadership, BSc (Hons) in Palliative Care.

 Janet has also worked in a variety of care environments including hospital, community and hospices and for the past 20 years, her career has been in specialist palliative care.
 Her first role in this field was at Wakefield Hospice as a Staff Nurse on the in-patient unit.
 She then spent 15 years working as a Community Macmillan Clinical Nurse, an End of Life Care Facilitator and then as an Advance Nurse Practitioner, before returning to Wakefield Hospice in 2014 as Senior Nurse Educator.

-She is currently the Interim Director for Clinical Services having the responsibility for the legal compliance in all matters relating to controlled drugs.
+She is currently the Director for Clinical Services having the responsibility for the legal compliance in all matters relating to controlled drugs.
 She is also the Registered Manager, ensuring that the hospice complies with all standards set by the Care Quality Commission.